 What is Minimal Decorating?

-Minimalist Design is sometimes misunderstood.
+Minimalist design is sometimes misunderstood.
 It can be interpreted as sterile, only all-white, or monochromatic.
-The basics to understanding this design style is to make it your own.
+The basics to understanding this design style are to make it your own.

 The focus is to have key pieces that you love and easily integrate and flow with the decor.
 There should be clean lines and tons of symmetry.